 The concept of freelance work sounds great.
-Decide your own hours, take long vacations, and set your own rates.
+Decide your own hours, submit proposal templates to jobs that appeal to you, manage your own contract templates, take long vacations, and set your own rates.
 It’s no surprise so many people have joined the remote work revolution in the past few years.
 However, many of them are being misled.

 Sure, there is money to be made, but most freelancers aren’t making nearly enough as they should be.
 A lot of freelance workers make the mistake of underselling themselves, effectively missing out on a lot of billable expense income that they could have been paid for.